 Jason’s lampent finally gets into position to attack, sending a splash of blue fire at the ghostly marowak at the same time as another Shadow Ball hits it from Haku’s haunter, and as Blue is about to order another attack to follow up the marowak just… melts, disappearing without a trace as the floor twists the same way the wall did when it appeared.

-“Look out, Gale!”
+“Gale duck!”
 Jason yells, but it was too late the moment it appeared, and the ranger drops in a heap as blood sprays from her split skull.

 “Need a swap!”
 Red yells.